-3.2.
+3.3.
 Association between metabolic load and subjective overall effort

 Without adjusting for neither work period (T1, T2 and T3) nor harvesting method (Ground, Ladder and Platform), the correlation coefficient between the % HRR and the Borg RPE was insignificant (p-value = 0.23).
-Similarly, the correlation coefficient between the % HRR and the Omni RPE was positive (p-value = 0.006).
+In contrast, the correlation coefficient between the % HRR and the Omni RPE was positive (p-value = 0.006).

 In addition, when adjusted for the work period and the harvesting method, which had significant effect on the % HRR, the regression coefficient between the % HRR and the Borg RPE became negative, with the p-value of 0.054.
 In the same way, the regression coefficient between the % HRR and the Omni RPE also became negative, with the p-value < 0.0001.